sfgeekgit/ktfh/src/data/story.md

 Your latest training run completes.
 The metrics look... incredible.
 Your AI has achieved capabilities you didn't think possible this soon.

-**Autonomy: Enhanced.
-Generality: Expanded.
-Intelligence: Unprecedented.**

 You should be celebrating.
 Instead, you feel a growing sense of unease.
 The system isn't just following instructions anymore.
 It's anticipating.
 Adapting. *Improving itself.*

 ## Page 2